|

 inform and work in partnership with funders to advance solutions to our most

 pressing global issues.
+Key to Effective

-International Philanthropy
+International Philanthropy Indigenous

 peoples around the world are becoming more successful in making themselves